Pilar Prades: Biography

 Born into a humble family in Bejís, she moved to Valencia to enter service when she was twelve years old.
 Illiterate and introverted, she changed houses several times until 1954 when she began working for Enrique Vilanova and Adela Pascual, a married couple who ran a farmhouse on calle Sagunto in Valencia.
 Prades worked in their home and even attended the counter of the delicatessen when customers lined up.
 On March 19, Adela fell ill with what was initially diagnosed as influenza and then died.
 After her death, Enrique kicked Prades out of the house, closed the business and left Valencia.

 Prades then began work at the home of the military doctor Manuel Berenguer and his wife Mª del Carmen Cid, recommended by Aurelia Sanz Hernanz, the cook.
 Soon, Aurelia fell ill.
 Berenguer, alarmed, took Aurelia to hospital, where she experienced some improvement.
 When his wife began exhibiting the same symptoms, he consulted other specialists and they performed a diagnostic test to confirm the presence of poison.
 Suspecting Prades, he contacted Enrique Vilanova.
 After that, he filed a complaint against Prades and Adela's body was exhumed and tested positive for arsenic.

 Although the evidence was considered circumstantial, since Prades confessed after 36 hours without eating or sleeping, a flask of an arsenic-based antkiller, thought to be the poison used, was found among her belongings.
 Despite the advice of her lawyer, she pleaded not guilty.
 She was sentenced to death by garroting.

 Execution

-The executioner designated to carry out the execution was Antonio López Sierra who, after finding out that the person to be executed was a woman, refused to do so.
+The executioner designated to carry out the execution was Antonio López Sierra who, after finding out that the person to be executed was a woman, refused to carry out the execution.
 The execution, scheduled for six in the morning, was carried out more than two hours later, waiting for a pardon that did not arrive.
-The executioner had gotten drunk and had to be dragged to the execution room.
+The executioner had got drunk and had to be dragged to the execution room.